 A severe form of pneumonia is a common and deadly complication of the flu.

 The pneumococcal vaccine isn’t needed every year, so be sure to check with your older adult’s doctor to find out if they need one this year.

-When to get a flu shot: September – October
+When should seniors get a flu shot: September – October